VeiligLanceren-nl/laravel-seo-sitemap/README.md

 ![Veilig Lanceren](/veilig-lanceren-logo.png)

-This package is maintained by VeiligLanceren.nl, your partner in website development and everything else to power up your online company.
-More information available on [our website](https://veiliglanceren.nl).
+This package is maintained by [VeiligLanceren.nl](https://veiliglanceren.nl), your partner in website development and everything else to power up your online company.

 # Laravel SEO Sitemap

-A lightweight and extensible sitemap generator for Laravel that supports automatic route discovery, custom URL entries, and XML generation — designed for SEO optimization.
+A lightweight and extensible sitemap generator for Laravel that supports automatic route discovery, dynamic and static URL entries, and XML generation — designed for SEO optimization.

+---

 ## 🚀 Features

-- Generate sitemaps from named Laravel routes using a macro: `->sitemap()`
+- 🔍 Automatic sitemap generation from named routes via `->sitemap()` macro
+- 📦 Dynamic route support via `->dynamic()` macro
-- Customize URLs with `lastmod`, `priority`, `changefreq`
+- ✏️ Customize entries with `lastmod`, `priority`, `changefreq`
-- Clean XML output with optional pretty-printing
+- 🧼 Clean and compliant XML output
-- Store sitemaps to disk
+- 💾 Store sitemaps to disk or serve via route
-- Artisan command to update `lastmod` for routes
+- 🛠 Artisan command for `lastmod` updates
-- Fully tested with Pest and Laravel Testbench
+- ✅ Fully tested using Pest and Laravel Testbench
-- Default `/sitemap.xml` route that serves the configured sitemap location
+- 🌐 Default `/sitemap.xml` route included

 ---